 Sennheiser’s earphones support three major Bluetooth codecs: SBC, AAC, and aptX for high-quality audio playback from any device.
 This is great if you value audio quality, and want to cut as few sound quality corners as possible.
 The AirPods Pro, on the other hand, support just SBC and AAC, which means only iPhone users benefit from consistent high-quality audio.
 This isn’t a knock against Apple, necessarily—AAC is sometimes inconsistent on Android depending on the hardware.

 |Voice assistant support||✓||✓|

-The AirPods Pro operate via Bluetooth 5.0 firmware, while the Sennheiser MOMENTUM True Wireless 2 use Bluetooth 5.1 firmware.
+The AirPods Pro operate via Bluetooth 5.0 firmware, while the Sennheiser MOMENTUM True Wireless 2 earbuds use Bluetooth 5.1 firmware.
 Both stay connected to a source device, and neither support Bluetooth multipoint.
-Bluetooth 5.1 reads well on paper, but the biggest benefit is to location accuracy, and power efficiency.
+Bluetooth 5.1 reads well on paper, but the biggest benefit is location accuracy and power efficiency.

 The AirPods Pro have better battery life

 Even with the slightly outdated Bluetooth firmware, the AirPods Pro earbuds last longer than the Sennheiser MOMENTUM True Wireless 2 with ANC enabled.
 The AirPods Pro provide just over five hours of playtime on a single charge, while the MOMENTUM True Wireless 2 supply nearly four hours of playtime.
 The Apple AirPods Pro case supports Qi wireless charging and can be charged with a Lightning connector.
 The MOMENTUM True Wireless 2 case may be charged via USB-C only.